Forensic Science Research and Development Technology Working Group: Operational Requirements

 Forensic Lab Needs TWG

-NIJ has formed the Forensic Laboratory Needs TWG.
-The new group, comprised of lab directors from across the country, complements the Forensic Science TWG and will help ensure that forensic research is relevant and responsive to the technology needs of the forensic science community.
+Forensic Laboratory Needs TWG.
+Comprised of lab directors from across the country, the group complements the Forensic Science TWG and will help ensure that forensic research is relevant and responsive to the technology needs of the forensic science community.

 Review the Requirements

 The Forensic Science Research and Development Technology Working Group (TWG) is a committee of approximately 50 experienced forensic science practitioners from local, state, and federal agencies and laboratories.

 NIJ's research and development process.